-- 6.12 Publishing the reasons for variations of Part IV permission (and interventions), and maintaining an accurate public record, are important elements of the FSA's approach to its consumer protection objective.
+- 6.11 [deleted] - 6.12 Publishing the reasons for variations of Part IV permission (and interventions), and maintaining an accurate public record, are important elements of the FSA's approach to its consumer protection objective.
 The FSA will always aim to balance both the interests of consumers and the possibility of unfairness to the person subject to the FSA's action.
 The FSA will publish relevant details of both fundamental and nonfundamental variations of Part IV permission and interventions which it imposes on firms.
-But it will use its discretion not to do so if it considers this be unfair to the person on whom the variation is imposed or prejudicial to the interests of consumers.
+But it will use its discretion not to do so if it considers this to be unfair to the person on whom the variation is imposed or prejudicial to the interests of consumers.
 Publication will generally include placing the notice on the FSA web site and this may be accompanied by a press release.
-As with final notices, supervisory notices and related press releases that are published on the FSA's web site will be reviewed after a period of six years.
-The FSA will determine at that time whether continued publication is appropriate, or whether notices and related press releases should be removed or amended. - 6.12A The FSA will amend the FSA Register to reflect a firm's actual Part IV permission following any variation.
+As with decision notices and final notices, supervisory notices and related press releases that are published on the FSA's website will be reviewed upon request.
+The FSA will determine at that time whether continued publication is appropriate, or whether notices and related press releases should be removed or amended.
+The FSA expects usually to conclude that supervisory notices and related press releases that have been published for less than six years should not be removed from the website. - 6.12A The FSA will amend the FSA Register to reflect a firm's actual Part IV permission following any variation.